akeneo/pim-docs/index.rst

 Cookbook
 --------

-How to customize the PIM to fit your needs :
+Customize the PIM to fit your needs :

 .. toctree::
    :hidden: